-The City reserves the right to utilize certain services provided by a third-party dissemination agent such as the upload of disclosure filings to EMMA, however as stated in section (c) below, the preparation, review, and final approval of all disclosure filings are the responsibility of the City.
+The City reserves the right to utilize certain services provided by a third-party dissemination agent such as the upload of disclosure filings to EMMA, however as stated in section (eC) below, the preparation, review, and final approval of all disclosure filings are the responsibility of the City.

 - (B) Along with the City Treasurer and their staff, the City Attorney and the City Manager shall serve as integral members of the financing team, each responsible, as appropriate, for ensuring and certifying to the accuracy of information disclosed to the municipal-bond market. - (C) The City is responsible for the content of its disclosure documents.
 The City Treasurer, City Attorney, and City Manager and their appointed or delegated staff shall ensure that the use of outside professionals for their respective areas of expertise is appropriate and that reliance upon outside professionals is reasonable and not excessive.
-The City Treasurer's Office is responsible for the accuracy and completeness of information uploaded to EMMA, except with respect to certain information filed by developers and merchant builders or their respective consultants, in accordance with the respective developer's or merchant builder's limited scope continuing disclosure requirements for certain special-tax revenue bonds.
+The City Treasurer's Office is responsible for the accuracy and completeness, accuracy, and timeliness of information uploaded to EMMA, except with respect to certain information filed by developers and merchant builders or their respective consultants, in accordance with the respective developer's or merchant builder's limited scope continuing disclosure requirements for certain special-tax revenue bonds.

 - (D) The City Treasurer or the Debt Manager shall ensure that subject-matter experts, including City staff with relevant knowledge or expertise, are involved in developing and periodically reviewing and updating disclosure documents.
 For example, when obligations are secured by specific revenues, such as water or wastewater revenues, City staff who are knowledgeable about the relevant enterprise utility must be involved. - (E) The City Treasurer or the Debt Manager, in collaboration with the City Attorney, shall arrange for the engagement of disclosure counsel to assist the City in complying with disclosure requirements, as warranted.
-The City Treasurer or the Debt Manager shall also arrange for the periodic training of City Council members and City Council members' staff (as determined by the City Treasurer or the Debt Manager), executive management and other employees who may contribute to or have involvement with the City's primary offerings or continuing disclosure obligations, regarding the City's disclosure obligations under federal securities laws. - (F) City officers and employees serving as financing-team members are responsible for reviewing and commenting on draft documents.
+The City Treasurer or the Debt Manager shall also arrange for the periodic training of City Council members and City Council members' staff (as determined by the City Treasurer or the Debt Manager), executive management and other employees who may contribute to or have involvement with the City's primary offerings or continuing disclosure obligations, regarding the City's disclosure obligations under federal securities laws.
+Such training may take place via a webinar/recording accessible on the Acumen or other training platform utilized by the City. - (F) City officers and employees serving as financing-team members are responsible for reviewing and commenting on draft documents.
 As part of their review, they must determine whether all material information-including confidential or politically sensitive information-has been included and is both accurate and relevant. - (G) City officers and employees and the officers and employees of related entities shall promptly provide all information, assurances, and certifications the City Treasurer or the Debt Manager requests for compliance with federal securities laws.
 The City Manager and the City Attorney shall be required to promptly and fully respond to those requests.